DouglasKrouth/DouglasKrouth.github.io/_posts/2024-11-15-stuff-to-learn-rust.md

 ---
 layout: post
 author: Douglas Krouth
-title: "Stuff that I used to learn Rust"
+title: "Materials for learning Rust"
 categories: ["Unsolicited Advice"]
 original_publish_date: 11-15-2024
 ---
-*Haphazard list of resources that I thought were helpful for learning Rust.
-My attempt at condensing standard advice from the Rust community.*
+*A haphazard list of resources that I thought were helpful fur learning Rust-mostly an attempt at condensing standard advice from the Rust community.*

 **TL;DR**:<br>
 * Start with *Rustlings* and *Rust by Example*